Tiendil/tiendil-org-content/content/posts/2024-034-about-book-harry-potter/en.md

 Why the transition from a fairy tale to drama was needed, I do not understand.
 Maybe there was a desire to "grow up" Harry, or to follow the growing readers, or to write specifically for own children of Rowling, or to grow as an author — many variants.

-There are a huge number of classic fairy tales that fills well with adult characters.
+There are a vast number of classic fairy tales that fill well with adult characters.
 The same Cinderella, The Little Mermaid/Ariel, and virtually all other tales about princes and princesses are enjoyed equally by adults and children.
 The coming of age of the main character or the readers is not a reason to abandon the fairy tale motif, especially when it is the basis for a fictional world.

 But it is what it is.
 Starting as an excellent fairy tale, Harry Potter ends as a solid teenage drama, but not quite a masterpiece.